ntalbott/relix/README.md

 With the rise in popularity of non-relational databases, and the regular use of relational databases in non-relational ways, data indexing has become an aspect of data storage that you can't simply assume is handled for you.
 More and more applications are storing their data in databases that treat that stored data as opaque, and thus there's no query engine sitting on top of the data making sure that it can be quickly and flexibly looked up.

-Redix is a layer that can be added on to any model to make all the normal types of querying you want to do: equality, less than/greater than, in set, range, limit, etc., quick and painless.
-Redix depends on Redis to be awesome at what it does - blazingly fast operations on basic data types - and layers on top of that pluggable indexing of your data for fast lookup.
+Relix is a layer that can be added on to any model to make all the normal types of querying you want to do: equality, less than/greater than, in set, range, limit, etc., quick and painless.
+Relix depends on Redis to be awesome at what it does - blazingly fast operations on basic data types - and layers on top of that pluggable indexing of your data for fast lookup.

 ## Philosophy

 * Performance is paramount - be FAST.
 * Leverage Redis and its strengths to the hilt.
-Never do in Redix what could be done in Redis.
+Never do in Relix what could be done in Redis.
 * Be extremely tolerant to failure.
 ** Since we can't guarantee atomicity with the backing datastore, index early and clean up later.
 ** Make continuous index repair easy since the chaos monkey could attack at any time.